centreon/centreon-documentation/en/graph-views/install-ha.md

 Ticket Constraints:
 ```

-### Update Centreon WEB UI extension
+### Update Centreon-Web UI extension

-Now that you're using VIP Address, you must update the parameter `Map server address`
+Now that you're using VIP Address, you must update the parameter `Centreon-Map server address`
 in the menu **Administration > Extensions > Options** to the VIP address or the FQDN that
 resolves the VIP.